 Image credit: 123rf

-Finding out you are pregnant is different for everyone.
+Finding out you are pregnant is different for everyone and how you feel about it will depend on a number of factors.
 There are several options available to you:

-- Parenting – either with a partner or alone.
+- Keeping the pregnancy – parenting, either with a partner or alone.

 - Whāngai – the Māori tradition of a child being raised by a relative or relatives who are not the birth parents, eg, grandparents or other whānau members.